Preparing the Server

-The following instructions assume that you have root access (sudo on Ubuntu) to a GNU/Linux server, and are familiar with basic command line tasks.
-Experienced system administrators may prefer to skip to the Expert install chapter in the appendix of this book after preparing the server as shown in the steps below.
+The following instructions assume that you have root access (sudo on most distributions) to a GNU/Linux server, and are familiar with basic command line tasks.

 The server should have at least a 1GHz processor and 1GB of RAM, preferably 2GB RAM or more.
 If you are using a desktop environment and web browser directly on the server you should install at least 2GB RAM, to avoid swapping to disk.

 The LibreTime installation does not use much disk space, but you should allow plenty of storage capacity for the LibreTime library.
 A hot-swap RAID array is recommended for media storage, in case of disk failure.
 You should also consider a UPS or other battery-powered system to offer some protection against short-term power failures.